How much does your program cost?

 What can I do to prepare students for your program?

 It’s important for students to know that people at their school care about this topic, and are ready to talk about it with them.
-One week prior to the program, LifeAct contacts the school via email and provides them with talking points to help prepare students.
+At least one week prior to the program, LifeAct contacts the school via email and provides them with talking points to help prepare students.
 We also encourage that this email be shared with students’ families.

 We also have some great resources for educators on our website, including in-class and take-home activities related to our program, as well as links to videos, articles and webinars related to depression and suicide prevention.

 What happens if I need to reschedule or there’s a snow day?

-If you need to reschedule for any reason, contact the instructor with whom you scheduled originally, and they will let you know when their next availability is.
-If you cannot find alternate dates that work, contact our Programming Department and we will find the next instructor who is available.
+If you need to reschedule for any reason, contact the instructor with whom you scheduled originally as well as the main LifeAct office at 216-329-9538 as well as the emails below, and they will let you know when their next availability is.
+If you cannot find alternate dates that work, the Programming Department will find the next instructor who is available.